 Minimum Capital Test (MCT) is a regulatory defined, formula-driven, risk-based test of capital available over capital required.
 The formula looks at the various elements of assets and liabilities on the balance sheet and assigns risk weightings to establish a required capital level.
 Capital available is total shareholders' equity plus or minus certain adjustments as prescribed by the Office of the Superintendent of Financial Institutions (OSFI).
-The supervisory target is that capital available must be at least 150% of the capital required.
+The supervisory target capital ratio established by OSFI for the industry, which we are expected to operate above, is 150% of capital required.